 The first principle that needs to be embraced to make online networking effective is that of generosity.
 Be a giver, not a taker.
 That means giving of your time and expertise without expecting anything in return.
-This takes some getting used to but if you give generously without asking for anything in return, you will find that you will be rewarded many times over in time.
+This takes some getting used to but if you give generously without asking for anything in return, you will find that, over time, those in your network will be happy to help you.

 Building a relationship with each of your connections will require you getting in touch with them regularly.
 You need to reach out to them often enough that they remember who you are but not so often that you become a nuisance.
 Contacting each of your connections once every two months or so should be sufficient.

 Networking is not about seeing how many connections you can make.
 It’s about finding high-quality individuals who share your drive, passion and professionalism and who will be useful to not only you, but to the others in your network as well.
 Being part of a high-quality network of twenty people will be far more useful and rewarding than being “connected” to 2000 people on LinkedIn.

 Okay, now that we have the underlying principles out of the way, and we understand what will be required, it’s time to get down to that steps to be taken to build our online network.

 Although you shouldn’t be a snob about connecting with people, you should have some idea of which characteristics you are looking for in members of your network.
 You can read more about how to properly plan your network here.